Trusted Postgres Architect v23

 cluster, based on the options you select.
 The configuration is ready for immediate use, but you can modify it to better suit your needs.
 Editing the configuration file is the usual way to make any configuration changes to your cluster, both before and after

 At this stage, you must select an architecture and a platform for the cluster.
 An architecture is a recommended layout of servers and software to set up Postgres for a specific purpose.
-Examples include "M1" (Postgres with a primary and streaming replicas) and "PGD-Always-ON" (EDB Postgres Distributed 5 in an Always On configuration).
+Examples include M1 (Postgres with a primary and streaming replicas) and PGD-Always-ON (EDB Postgres Distributed 5 in an Always On configuration).
 A platform is a means to host the servers to deploy any architecture, for example, AWS, Docker, or bare-metal servers.

 command creates instances and other resources required by the cluster.

-The details of the process depend on the architecture (e.g., M1) and platform (e.g., AWS) that you selected while configuring the cluster.
+The details of the process depend on the architecture (for example, M1) and platform (for example, AWS) that you selected while configuring the cluster.

-For example, given AWS access with the necessary privileges, TPA will provision EC2 instances, VPCs, subnets, routing tables, internet gateways, security groups, EBS volumes, elastic IPs, etc.
+For example, given AWS access with the necessary privileges, TPA provisions EC2 instances, VPCs, subnets, routing tables, internet gateways, security groups, EBS volumes, elastic IPs, and so on.

-You can also "provision" existing servers by selecting the "bare" platform and providing connection details.
-Whether these are bare metal servers or those provisioned separately on a cloud platform, they can be used just as if they had been created by TPA.
+You can also provision existing servers by selecting the bare platform and providing connection details.
+Whether these are bare metal servers or those provisioned separately on a cloud platform, they can be used as if they were created by TPA.

 You aren't restricted to a single platform.
 You can spread your cluster out across some AWS instances (in multiple regions) and some on-premises servers or servers in other data centers as needed.

 At the end of the provisioning stage, you have the required number of instances with the basic operating system installed, which TPA can access by way of SSH (with sudo to root).

-command installs and configures Postgres and other software on the but it doesn't matter who created them so long as SSH and sudo access is available.)
+command installs and configures Postgres and other software on the

+It doesn't matter which application created them as long as SSH and sudo access is available.)
 This includes setting up replication, backups, and so on.

 At the end of the deployment stage, Postgres is up and running.

 tpaexec test command executes various